RishabJha134/college-minor-project/README.md

 ## 🎯 About

-**DevTinder AI** is a comprehensive AI utility platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that provides multiple AI-powered tools in a single, beautiful interface.
-From intelligent chatbots to code converters, text summarizers to image generators, DevTinder AI empowers developers, content creators, and professionals with cutting-edge artificial intelligence capabilities.
+**AI-VERSE AI** is a comprehensive AI utility platform built with the MERN stack (MongoDB, Express.js, React.js, Node.js) that provides multiple AI-powered tools in a single, beautiful interface.
+From intelligent chatbots to code converters, text summarizers to image generators, AI-VERSE AI empowers developers, content creators, and professionals with cutting-edge artificial intelligence capabilities.

-### Why DevTinder AI?
+### Why AI-VERSE AI?

 - 🤖 **Multiple AI Tools** - Access 6+ AI-powered utilities in one platform
 - 🎨 **Beautiful UI** - Premium SAAS-grade design with glassmorphism and smooth animations